jonnay/BunnyDoors/Readme.txt

      - Fixed a problem with the keys being listed in the inventory for non-spoutcraft clients
      - Trap Doors are lockable!
      - Item Keys!
+     - Config option to set when the door auto-closes (closeDoorAfter)
+     - Config option on to control when the key notification text is sent to vanilla clients (notifyVanillaClientsOn)  use 0 to disable it completely